Arlington teen dies from accidental shooting - Bartlett Express

 Arlington teen dies from accidental shooting

-ARLINGTON — Arlington teen Lucinda Luna died just hours after being accidentally shot at home late Thursday night.
+ARLINGTON — Arlington teen Lucinda “Luci” Kay Luna died just hours after being accidentally shot at home late last Thursday night.

 The boyfriend, 18-year-old Brennan Fields, was showing the others a .45-caliber pistol his father had recently given him for graduation.
 He first removed the pistol’s magazine, but it suddenly went off anyway.
 Luna was standing right in front of him, and the bullet pierced her abdomen.